Audrey Hunt, author of "Anyone Can Sing," gives us important clues for finding a qualified, reliable singing teacher.

 - Describe what a typical lesson is like.

 - How long have you been teaching voice?
 Expect to pay more for a vocal coach with experience.

 - Do you have a degree in voice?
-You want a vocal coach who has had years of performance experience or years of lessons and training in a degree program that focuses on the voice
+You want a vocal coach with years of performance experience or lessons and training in a degree program that focuses on the voice.

 - Where did you attend college?

 - Do you include music theory in lessons?

 - What is the average age of your students?

 - What is your fee and what about missed lessons?

 - Do you perform?
 If so, where?
 If you have the opportunity to hear the vocal coach sing, then by all means, do it.
 You may discover a lot about his personality that you might not get to see in the singing lessons.

 - Do you include ear training?